KDP

 ridge MRR

-The nonlinear optics laboratory, which is part of the Institute of Quantum Electronics of ETH Zürich, was founded in 1987.
-The group directed by Prof. Dr. Peter Günter is active in the development and application of novel materials for optical telecommunication, optical information processing and optical data storage.
+The nonlinear optics laboratory, which was part of the Institute of Quantum Electronics of ETH Zürich, was founded in 1987.
+The group directed by Prof. Dr. Peter Günter was active in the development and application of novel materials for optical telecommunication, optical information processing and optical data storage.

-Inorganic materials such as KNbO3, LiTaO3 and Sn2P2S6, as well as novel organic crystals, polymers and thin films deposited by organic molecular beam deposition are developed and investigated.
+Inorganic materials such as KNbO3, LiTaO3 and Sn2P2S6, as well as novel organic crystals, polymers and thin films deposited by organic molecular beam deposition have been developed and investigated.

-A wide variety of crystal growth and optical, as well as other physical characterization techniques are being used for the investigation of these materials.
+A wide variety of crystal growth and optical, as well as other physical characterization techniques have been used for the investigation of these materials.

-The activites of the group also include application oriented research such as
+The activites of the group also included application oriented research such as

 • integrated electro-optics and nonlinear optics